PhlexPlexico/G5V/README.md

 ## What does it do?
 Currently, it displays data loaded from the API.
-You can login through steam and see current matches, and all teams, as well as edit, delete, and add new teams/members.
+You can login through steam and see current matches, and all teams, as well as edit, delete, and add new teams/members, servers, and seasons.
+There are a few new features that come with this front-end, such as the ability to have default match convars set per season, and status check on servers.

 ## What does it NOT do?
-Literally everything you want it to.
-This is just a basic foray into working with an API and learning to proxy from one server to another.
-Eventually it should be a good replacement for the old Get5-Web that's built in Python.
+Right now the only thing it does not do is create matches.
+This will be implemented eventually.
+There are a few things that will have to be adjusted on the match page, such a connection strings and launching games through the page.

 ## Why?
 [Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a now out-dated webpanel, with python2.7 being officially EOL.
 Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans more than a few years old.
 While it works really well for now, it is becoming increasingly harder to deploy to more modern hardware/software (such as Ubuntu 19) to ensure easy setup.

-The intent will to be provide similar functionality with the use of [G5API](https://github.com/phlexplexico/G5API) and Vue (with vuetify!), so it is a more responsive, mobile-friendly website, as opposed to the old one.
+The intent will to be provide similar functionality with the use of [G5API](https://github.com/phlexplexico/G5API) and Vue (with vuetify!), so it is a more responsive, ~~mobile-friendly website~~ (this is a WIP I *swear*), as opposed to the old one.

 ## Building
 In order to build this application, I've opted to use [Yarn](https://yarnpkg.com/lang/en/).